davidcsally/polyglot-hello-world/README.md

 # polyglot-hello-world
-Just me writing "hello, world!" in as many languages as I can
+Just me writing "hello, world!" in as many languages as I can.

+The rules are:
+  - create a function that accepts a variable
+  - default that variable to "world", if not provided
+  - display "hello " + variable + "!"

+# Languages

 - [ ] c#
 - [ ] c++
-- [ ] css
+- [x] css
 - [ ] coffeescript
 - [ ] elixir
 - [ ] java